department-of-veterans-affairs/va.gov-team/products/health-care/health-apartment/research/2021/homepage-guerilla-test-12-2021/2021-12-user-research-conversation-guide.md

 ### Understand what they use
 * Tell me how you take care of your health care online.
-> Listen for:
+> *Listen for:
-> * their process to get to My HealtheVet or VA.gov
 > * which site they use
+> * their process to get to My HealtheVet, VA.gov, or another website
 > * what they do on the site
-> * what "health care" means to them
+> * what "health care" means to them*

 * Do you cancel or adjust your appointments online?
 * How do you refill your prescriptions?
 * How do you communicate with your providers/doctors?
 * Are there other patient portals/online systems you use to manage your health care?
-   * (if yes): What do you like about them?
+   * *(If yes:)* What do you like about them?

-### Understand what's important
+### Understand what's important to Veterans who use My HealtheVet or VA.gov
+Do not ask these questions to Veterans who don't use My HealtheVet or VA.gov.

+When necessary, ask follow-up questions to get a deeper understanding or to clarify what the Veteran is saying.

+*If they use My HealtheVet:*
-* What do you mainly use My HealtheVet for?
+* What do you use My HealtheVet for?
-* How often do you use it?
+* How often do you use My HealtheVet?
 * Is there anything you would like to do on My HealtheVet but currently cannot?
-(Make sure to probe and ask follow-up questions).
+   * *(If yes:)* Why would you like to do that?
+   * *(If yes:)* Is there anything else you would like to do on My HealtheVet but currently cannot?
+   * *(If yes to another thing:)* Why would you like to do that?

+*If they use VA.gov:*
+* What health care things do you use VA.gov for?
+* How often do you use VA.gov?
+* Is there anything you would like to do on VA.gov but currently cannot?
+   * *(If yes:)* Why would you like to do that?
+   * *(If yes:)* Is there anything else you would like to do on VA.gov but currently cannot?
+   * *(If yes to another thing:)* Why would you like to do that?

 ## While showing concept (15 minutes)
+Ahead of the session, adjust the Mural in your browser window so that the design shows somewhat realistically.

-* For moderator:
+For moderator:
 * If you are showing the mobile concept, use [this Mural](https://app.mural.co/t/innovationboards1199/m/innovationboards1199/1639160563089/325634c12ce02ca10c9cacffeac91f20f3d8d7c4?sender=u48d33d296832e946a47f4507).
 * If you are showing the desktop concept, use [this Mural](https://app.mural.co/t/innovationboards1199/m/innovationboards1199/1639156727421/3e2edbbd94392a4c441f4e813d08c259193ca5be?sender=u48d33d296832e946a47f4507).

+Next:
-* Then, share your screen with the participant
+1. Share your screen with the participant.
+Share ONLY the browser window.
+2. Confirm that they can see the page.

 ### First Impression
-Now I'm going to show you a new concept for the My HealtheVet homepage, and when I do, I'd like you to give me your first impression.
+Now I'm going to show you a new concept for the My HealtheVet homepage.
+When I do, I'd like you to give me your first impression.
-(Things to watch and listen for: Where they point their mouse to first, what they want to click on, if they remark on something missing).
+> *Things to watch and listen for:
+> * *Where they point their mouse first
+> * What they want to click on
+> * If they remark on something missing)*

 * Tell me about your first impressions.
 * Where is your attention drawn?
 * What other observations do you have about this page?